xanschwarz/Workout_Tracker/README.md

 ## Usage

-You can access the app by installing it and navigating to the localhost port or at the live app ((LINK TO BE ADDED)).
+You can access the app by installing it and navigating to the localhost port or at the live app [here](https://mysterious-beach-52211.herokuapp.com/).
 Upon navigating to the app you will see a home page that shows a summary of the last workout.

 ![Picture of home page with summary using the seed data.](assets/images/initial_home.JPG)<br><br>

 Choosing to go to the dashboard will show stats of the total duration and weight lifted for the previous 7 workouts.
-On start up this will show the seed data.
+On start up this will show the seed data if you are not accessing it on Heroku.

 ![Picture of dashboard with stats using the seed data.](assets/images/initial_dashboard.JPG)<br><br>